-His 18-under 124 total at Conway Farms near Chicago tied him with the 124 shot by Pat Perez on two different par-72 courses in the first two rounds of the 2009 Bob Hope Classic and David Toms, who did it at the 2011 Crowne Plaza Invitational on the par-70 Colonial Country Club course.
+Thomas' mark passes the former record of 124, shot last by Jason Day at the 2015 BMW Championship with an 18-under total at Conway Farms near Chicago.
+That tied him with the 124 shot by Pat Perez on two different par-72 courses in the first two rounds of the 2009 Bob Hope Classic and David Toms, who did it at the 2011 Crowne Plaza Invitational on the par-70 Colonial Country Club course.

-Day had a good chance to also match or set the 54-hole scoring record, which is the 188 that Steve Stricker shot in the first three rounds of the 2010 John Deere Classic on the par-71 TPC Deere Run course.
+Thomas also matched the 54-hole scoring record, which is 188, first shot by Steve Stricker in the first three rounds of the 2010 John Deere Classic on the par-71 TPC Deere Run course.

-The PGA Tour's 72-hole scoring record is 254, shot by Tommy Armour III at the par-70 La Cantera Resort course in the 2003 Valero Texas Open.
+The PGA Tour's 72-hole scoring record is 253, which Thomas shot en route to a 27-under total to win the 2017 Sony Open in Hawaii.
+His mark passed the 254 shot by Tommy Armour III at the par-70 La Cantera Resort course in the 2003 Valero Texas Open.

-Day can also shoot for the Tour's scoring record in relation to par for a 72-hole event, owned by Ernie Els, who 31 under par on the par-73 Plantation Course at Kapalua at the 2003 Mercedes Championships in Hawaii.
+The Tour's scoring record in relation to par for a 72-hole event is owned by Ernie Els, who 31 under par on the par-73 Plantation Course at Kapalua at the 2003 Mercedes Championships in Hawaii.
 Jordan Spieth finished at 30 under par in an eight-shot win in the 2016 Hyundai Tournament of Champions on the same course.